Miffyli/ToriLLE/docs/protocol/settings_structure.md

-Elements in action list used for communication
+Elements in settings list used for communication
 ==============================================

 **Check source for more information about each of these settings**